tonamatos/wiederhold-notes/content/MAT246/4/Graphs.md

 >
 >By induction on the order of the tree.
 Clearly, if $n=1$, the result holds.
 >
 >If $n\geq2$, then $T$ contains a vertex of degree 1 $v$.
-Then $T-v$ must satisfy the inductive hypothesis, but this new tree has exactly one vertex and one edge fewer than $T$. so the result follows.
+Then $T-v$ must satisfy the inductive hypothesis, but this new tree has exactly one vertex and one edge fewer than $T$, so the result follows.

 >[!note] **Hard** exercise (symmetries of finite trees).
 >